A Quick Overview

 Understanding Attorney’s Fees

 The issue of attorney’s fees in a family law case can generally be divided primarily into two sections.
 The first section would be what we call needs-based attorney’s fees.
-These are fees that are awarded based on need of the party seeking the fees and the ability to pay of the party paying.
-Specifically Family Code sections 2030 and 2032 address these issues.
+These are fees that are awarded based on the need of the party seeking the fees and the ability to pay of the party paying.
+Specifically, Family Code sections 2030 and 2032 address these issues.
 Now the other section or manner in which attorney’s fees are awarded in a family law case is under Family Code section 271.
 These are what we call sanctions and sanctions can be awarded for conduct by an attorney, or a litigant, that is not conducive to settlement or that prolongs the case or increases the cost of litigation unnecessarily.

 Needs-Based Attorney’s Fees

 Typically this would be the stay-at-home parent who has raised the children or supported the family and the other party has been going to work.
-That is a typical scenario where the less advantaged spouse or litigant is going to go to court and ask the court to have the other litigant make a contribution to their attorney’s fees.
+That is a typical scenario where the less advantaged spouse or litigant is going to go to court and ask the court to have the other litigant contributes to their attorney’s fees.
 This would be either from the income of the other litigant or from their assets.
 This is typically done at the outset of divorce or family law matter order divorce meaning almost immediately after a petition is filed for legal separation or divorce the party that is in need of attorney’s fees will file a request for order with the court and ask for a hearing to determine the appropriate amount of attorney’s fees as a contribution that the other party should pay.

 The concept of needs-based attorney’s fees is to level the playing field.
-The idea is it would not be fair and appropriate for the party that has greater resources to be able to retain a competent, aggressive lawyer whereas the person that doesn’t have as much resources would be limited to perhaps either no attorney or in the alternative some lower level of legal assistance.
+The idea is it would not be fair and appropriate for the party that has greater resources to be able to retain a competent, aggressive lawyer whereas the person that doesn’t have as many resources would be limited to perhaps either no attorney or in the alternative some lower level of legal assistance.

 How to Look at this if You Are the Party Paying